otammato/mongo_/README.md

 # mongodb

-## 1. Migrate from MySQL database to MongoDB database:
+## 1. Migrate the MySQL database to MongoDB database:

 1. MySQL